nagashree-angadi/webex-contact-center-provider-sample-code/README.md

 **Note** - It is responsibility of the customer to keep refreshing the data source via PUT API.
 If the data source is expired(post token life time expiry), the communication will stop working.Refer [link](https://developer.webex-cx.com/documentation/data-sources/v1/update-a-data-source) for more details on API.

 ### Config and flow creation
-1. Once the service app is created and authorized, admin needs to go to [integrations/features](https://admin-int.webex.com/wxcc/integrations/features) section of Control hub and create a new feature/config by selecting the authorized service app.
+1. Once the service app is created and authorized, admin needs to go to [integrations/features](https://admin.webex.com/wxcc/integrations/features) section of Control hub and create a new feature/config by selecting the authorized service app.
 ![config](./media-service-api/dialog-connector-simulator/src/main/resources/images/configCreation.png)
-Use the “Virtual Agent Activity” in the flow designer to select the virtual agent and configure the routing logic of your workflow.*
+- Use the “Virtual Agent Activity” in the flow designer to select the virtual agent and configure the routing logic of your workflow.*
+- Use "media forking" activity in the flow designer to configure media forking flow.

 2. Map the EntryPoint to the newly created flow (EntryPoint -> Routing Strategy -> Flow).